Jenny R. Yang: Post-EEOC career

-Yang served as a Leadership in Government Fellow at the Open Society Foundations from January 8, 2018 to July 2019.
+Yang served as a Leadership in Government Fellow at the Open Society Foundations from January 8, 2018, to July 2019.
 She served as a Fellow and later Senior Fellow at the Center on Labor, Human Services, and Population at the Urban Institute from June 2018 to January 2021.
 She testified before the U.S. Senate Judiciary Committee on best practices in preventing sexual harassment in the federal courts.

 In 2019, Yang was mentioned by liberal group Demand Justice as one of their recommended Supreme Court nominees.

-In 2020, Yang testified before the House Committee on Education and Labor, where she advocated for what she describes as a "Workers’ Bill of Rights for Algorithmic Decisions" to regulate algorithmic employment decisions.
+In 2020, Yang testified before the House Committee on Education and Labor, where she advocated for what she describes as a "Workers' Bill of Rights for Algorithmic Decisions" to regulate algorithmic employment decisions.

 Department of Labor

 In November 2020, Yang was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Department of Labor.
-Upon Biden's inauguration, Yang was appointed to serve as Director of Federal Contract Compliance Programs (FCCP) at the Department of Labor.
-In this capacity, she indicated that prioritizing pay equity and workforce diversity initiatives would be a key goal of the FCCP.
+Upon Biden's inauguration, Yang was appointed to serve as Director of Office of Federal Contract Compliance Programs (OFCCP) at the Department of Labor.
+In this capacity, she indicated that prioritizing pay equity and workforce diversity initiatives would be a key goal of the OFCCP.

 Personal life

-Yang is married to Kil Huh, also a graduate of Cornell and NYU.
+Yang is married to Kil Huh, also a graduate of Cornell, NYU and Columbia University.
 The couple have two sons.